lim6767/MA-303-Project/README.md

 To access the MATLAB app, click [here](Heat_SIM.mlapp) and download the file.

+## Project Description

+Programmed a numerical solver for the 2D heat equation using the Crank-Nicolson method.
+This implicit finite-difference scheme provides second-order temporal accuracy and unconditional stability, essential for high-fidelity thermal modeling.
+Features include support for mixed Dirichlet/Neumann boundary conditions and dynamic time-dependent heating sources, all optimized for performance via sparse LU matrix factorization.

 # HEAT_SIM.mlapp User Manual

 **Step 1:** Open the **Heat_SIM.mlapp** while having MATLAB installed on your computer.
 A window exactly like the image below should pop up.